-Donna Papangellin, ATC, CSCS, is in her fifth year as the baseball athletic trainer at Rice University.
+Donna Papangellin, ATC, CSCS, is in her seventh year as the baseball athletic trainer at Rice University.

 A native of the San Francisco peninsula, Papangellin earned her bachelor's degree in physical education and a certificate in athletic training from Long Beach State and then became certified as an athletic trainer through the National Athletic Trainers' Association.
 Papangellin is also a certified strength and conditioning specialist, having earned the distinction through the National Strength and Conditioning Association in 1997.